 South Coast Shorebird recovery program (National Parks and Wildlife Services)

 Staff of the Kioloa Coastal Campus work closely with the NPWS South Coast Shorebird Recovery Program as we have a pair of Critically Endangered Hooded Plovers nesting regularly on Shell and Avenue Beaches of the Kioloa Coastal Campus.
-This includes tracking of shorebirds and predators, finding shorebird nests, protecting shorebird nesting areas (fencing, caging nests, and sandbagging nests against high tides), signage and educating the public during nesting season, August-April each year.
+This includes tracking of shorebirds and predators, finding shorebird nests, protecting shorebird nesting areas (fencing, caging nests, and sandbagging nests against high tides), signage and educating the public during nesting season from August to April each year.

-More recently Pied Oystercatchers, which are also Critically Endangered, have been making more regular appearances on these beaches; we will monitor their behaviour and movements.
+More recently Pied Oystercatchers, which are also Critically Endangered, have been making regular appearances on these beaches.
+Unfortunately, the more common Sooty Oystercatcher is now listed as Endangered, so another precious shorebird is threatened on our beaches.
+We will monitor their behaviour and movements.

 The Kioloa Coastal Campus has a feral animal control program in place to assist in the survival of the critically endangered shorebirds - Fox baiting is carried out regularly in conjunction with NPWS, LHPA and SCC with much success.